UsamaIsrarDev/learn-nextjs/next13-blog/README.md

 ...this will continue from the next-dynamic-routing

-In this project I covered these topics          [sumup 00 Oct 24]
+In this project I covered these topics          [sumup 24 Oct, 24]